Gwen Stacy (The Amazing Spider-Man film series): Characterization and themes

 Gwen and Peter's relationship is further explored in The Amazing Spider-Man 2.
 When asked about their relationship in the sequel, Stone said, "She saves him more than he saves her.
-She's incredibly helpful to Spider-Man ...
+She's incredibly helpful to Spider-Man...
 He's the muscle, she's the brains."
 Emily Kubincanek of Film School Rejects observes that unlike Mary Jane Watson, the primary love interest in the Raimi trilogy, Gwen Stacy, as portrayed in the Marc Webb films, provides a "feeling of partnership" in her relationship with Peter Parker and is more than willing to aid him in his battles, even at the cost of her own life when she voluntarily helps him against Electro and is subsequently targeted and killed by the Green Goblin.

 Film appearances

 The Amazing Spider-Man (2012)

 Gwen first appears as the daughter of NYPD captain George Stacy and as a classmate to Peter Parker and Flash Thompson at Midtown Science High School.
 She breaks up a fight between the two, admonishing Flash for not finishing his homework and for beating up Peter, then later commends the latter for standing up to Flash.
 Peter and Gwen begin to develop a mutual interest in each other from that point onwards.
 They encounter each other later at Oscorp, where Gwen is interning as a research assistant, as Peter sneaks into the facility to find Dr. Curt Connors and is later bitten by a radioactive spider that gives him new abilities.
 Gwen catches up with Peter after his Uncle Ben picks him up following after-school detention, and later consoles Peter after Ben's death.

-After Peter starts tracking down Ben's killer as a masked vigilante, Gwen invites him to dinner with her family, where Peter and Captain Stacy argue about the vigilante's motives.
-Afterwards, Peter reveals to her that he is, in fact, the vigilante, sharing a kiss with her.
+After Peter starts tracking down Ben's killer as the masked vigilante Spider-Mann, Gwen invites him to dinner with her family, where Peter and Captain Stacy argue about Spider-Man's motives.
+Afterwards, Peter reveals to her that he is, in fact, Spider-Man, sharing a kiss with her.
 Gwen also plays a crucial part in the Lizard's defeat; having helped Peter develop an antidote for Connors' serum for turning people into reptilian hybrids using her own scientific knowledge.
 Unfortunately, her father is killed by the Lizard before Peter can defeat the villain.
 George makes Peter promise to keep Gwen out of his dangerous life.
-Peter honors that vow without immediately telling Gwen, which offends her until she realizes what her father did and forgives Peter.
-However, when Peter later hints that he's reconsidering keeping that vow, she quietly smiles at this development.
+Peter honors that vow and avoids Gwen, which offends her until she realizes what her father did.